-- 6. These guidelines apply in relation to the criteria of simplicity, standardisation and transparency of non-ABCP securitisations. - 7.
+- 6. These guidelines apply in relation to the transaction- and programme-level requirements of ABCP securitisations. - 7.
 Competent authorities should apply these guidelines in accordance with the scope of application of Regulation (EU) 2017/2402 as set out in its Article 1.